abhishek-dagar/algorithm-visualizer/server/files/Algorithms/Searching/Linear search/details.md

+<iframe width="560" height="315" src="https://www.youtube.com/embed/4GPdGsB3OSc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Linear Search

 In computer science, linear search or sequential search is a method for finding a target value within a list.
 It sequentially checks each element of the list for the target value until a match is found or until all the elements have been searched.
 Linear search runs in at worst linear time and makes at most `n` comparisons, where `n` is the length of the list.

 ![Linear Search](https://www.tutorialspoint.com/data_structures_algorithms/images/linear_search.gif)